 On an international scale, Mr Nakano has assisted many Japanese companies and individuals involved in antitrust cases in foreign jurisdictions, in close cooperation with co-counsel in those jurisdictions.
 As a result of this, Mr Nakano has gained substantial experience in the actual enforcement of competition law by foreign authorities, like the USDOJ and the European Commission.
 He has also assisted a major Japanese consumer electronics maker in obtaining clearance in various jurisdictions, as a leader of the global counsel team.

 Yusuke Nakano is a graduate of the University of Tokyo (LLB, 1994) and Harvard Law School (LLM, 2001).
-He is admitted to the bar in both Japan and New York, and a lecturer at Hitotsubashi University Law School.
-He is a co-author of 'Leniency Regimes' (European Lawyer Reference, 2012) (fourth edition) and the Japanese chapters of various other publications.
+He is admitted to the Bar in both Japan and New York, and was a lecturer at Hitotsubashi University Law School (from 2009 to 2013).
+He is a co-author of "Leniency Regimes" (European Lawyer Reference, 2012) (fourth edition) and the Japanese chapters of various other publications.

 This biography is an extract from The International Who's Who of Competition Lawyers which can be purchased from our Shop.